Private house sales – All you need to know

 - Removal costs – You’ll need to factor in budget for removals, whether you decide to pay a firm or hire a van and get some friends to help.

-What documents do I need for a private house sale?
+What documents do I need to sell my house privately?

 If you decide to pursue a private house sale in the UK, you’ll need to ensure you gather any paperwork relating to your property.
 This will include any warranties or guarantees relating to the home, any paperwork relating to past planning consent and any lease information if the property is leasehold.